jasonribble/bitcoin-101/README.md

 - $1 USD = 100 cents
 - ₿1 BTC = 100,000,000 satoshis
+- Sats = satoshis
+- “Stacking sats” = DCA

 notes: There are also finneys, bits, nano-bitcoin, and millibitcoin, but are rarely used.
-Satoshis can even be broken down further through some clever computer science, but not on the main Bitcoin network
+Satoshis can even be broken down further through some clever computer science, but only satsoshis exist on the Bitcoin network

 ---